openjdk/guide/src/index.md

 After a failure is handled by excluding a test, the main JBS issue should be re-triaged and possibly given a new priority.
 This should be handled by the standard triage process.
 A test exclusion results in an outage in our testing.
 This outage should be taken into consideration when triaging, in addition to the impact of the bug itself.

+## GitHub Actions

+GitHub has a feature called **GitHub Actions** (GHA) that can be used to automate testing.
+The GHA is executed whenever a push is made to a branch in your repository.
+The bots will show the results of the GHA in your PR when you create or update it.
+The GHA in the JDK project is configured to run a set of tests that is commonly known as **tier 1**.
+This is a relatively fast, small set of tests that tries to verify that your change didn't break the JDK completely.
+In tier 1 the JDK is built on a small set of platforms including (but not necessarily limited to) Linux, Windows, and MacOS, and a few tests are executed using these builds.

+In addition to the testing you run manually before publishing your changes, it's recommended that you take advantage of this automated testing that the GHA offers.
+This will for instance allow you to run tests on platforms that you may not otherwise have access to.
+To enable this on your personal fork of the JDK on GitHub go to the "Actions" tab and click the big green button saying "I understand my workflows, go ahead and enable them".
+If you don't understand these workflows there's a link to the actual file that describes them right below the green button.

+In case of failures in the GHA it's always a good start to try to reproduce the failure locally on a machine where you have better control and easier access to a debug environment.
+There have been cases where the GHA has failed due to issues unrelated to the change being tested, e.g. because the GHA environment was updated and changes were needed to the JDK GHA configuration.
+The configuration is in general updated fairly quickly, so in cases were you can't reproduce the failure locally, consider re-running the GHA later.

+Please keep in mind that the tier 1 tests run by the GHA should only be seen as a smoke test that finds the most critical breakages, like build errors or if the JDK is DOA.
+These tests can never replace the targeted testing that you always must do on your changes.
+There are several areas of the JDK that aren't part of tier 1 at all.
+To see exactly what tier 1 includes, please see the various TEST.groups files that you will find in the subdirectories of [`jdk/test/`](https://github.com/openjdk/jdk/tree/master/test).

 ## Backing out a change

 If a change causes a regression that can't be fixed within reasonable time, the best way to handle the regression can be to back out the change.
 Backing out means that the inverse (anti-delta) of the change is pushed to effectively undo the change in the repository.
 There are two parts to this task, how to do the bookkeeping in JBS, and how to do the actual backout in git or Mercurial.